Petr Maceček

 At the same time he is a teacher of woodwinds instruments at the Jaroslav Ježek School for the visually impaired (recorder, clarinet, saxophone, flute).
 In the past, he was a pedagogue at Jan Deyl Conservatory, a deputy director at the Gymnasium and Music School of the City of Prague, or was a deputy director at Art Basic School Voršilská.

-As a clarinetist he worked for 15 years in the AUS Symphony Orchestra and in the Czechoslovak State Folk of Songs and Dances.
+As a clarinetist, he played for 15 years in the AUS Symphony Orchestra and the Czechoslovak State Song and Dance Ensemble.

 Sancho Sánchez Gil